Countryside Partnerships: Cladding

 In 2018, following the Grenfell Tower fire, a fire service investigation deemed the cladding unsafe on the NV Buildings in Salford Quays.
 The buildings were developed in 2004 by Countryside and built by Carillion, which had gone into liquidation in January 2018.
 Householders were told the costs to replace the cladding would have to be met by them.
 So far, Countryside has not said whether it will pay, although developers Taylor Wimpey and Barratt have done so elsewhere on "moral" grounds, despite not being legally required to.
 A structural engineer, contracted by residents, reviewed the buildings in June 2018.
 The report concluded that the use of expanded polystyrene (EPS) and gaps in fire breaks on external walls meant the development may not have complied with building regulations when built.
 Countryside said NV Buildings received all relevant approvals when Carillion completed the project.
 Countryside was undertaking a "comprehensive review" of the building's design and construction.
 In 2019, the developer billed leaseholders to cover the £2.6m cost of replacing the cladding, with costs ranging from £12,000 to £34,000.

 Awards

 In 2008 its Accordia development in Cambridge was the first housing scheme to win the RIBA Stirling Prize for architecture.
 The same project had previously been the Overall Winner & Medium Housebuilder Winner of the RIBA Housing Design Award 2006, repeating the awards which the company had won in 2004 and 2005.

-In 2013 its Villa housetype at Kings Park, Harold Wood, won the silver award in the 'Best House' category, as part of the What House?
+In 2013 its Villa house type at Kings Park, Harold Wood, won the silver award in the 'Best House' category, as part of the What House?
 Awards.
 It also won the silver award in the 'Best Retirement Development' category for Cliveden Village, Taplow.
 Its Horsted Park development in Chatham was named as 'Housing Project of the Year' at the 2013 Building Awards.